skyvers/skyve-dev-guide/_pages/bizlets.md

 the code being performed as part of the bean lifecycle.

-For example, if code is added to the _preSave()_ method, the code will be performed every time the bean is persisted, whether as the result of a user interaction, a job , or as the result of cascading saves within the context of another document.
+For example, if code is added to the _preSave()_ method, the code will be performed every time the bean is persisted, whether as the result of a user interaction, a job, or as the result of cascading saves within the context of another document.

 Using the _preExecute(ImplicitActionName.Save)_ however will only execute when the user initiates the _Save_ action (presses the _Save_ button in the view).
 Note - this will not include